OpenNTI/nti.dataserver/docs/relstorage-and-rds.rst

 It may also be helpful (to reduce MySQL 2006 warnings from RelStorage) to set the ``wait_timeout`` value to an increased value (such as 600).

+Finally, it is important to ensure that the ``max_connections`` value is large enough.
+Each dataserver worker will need a number of connections equal to the number of shards it is using (plus the root) times the number of concurrent transactions it will handle.
+This parameter should be at least 500.

 Users and schemas
 ~~~~~~~~~~~~~~~~~